brigj1/findmefood/README.md

 ## Futures:

+The "Find Me Food!" interface is functional but not elegant.
+(It needs styling.)
+Using a CSS Framework such as Bootstrap or Material UI would be an improvement.
+Using Functional CSS via Tachyons or Tailwind could help with maintainability if the project grows.

+The Table tool from 'react-bootstrap/Table' was quick and easy to use.
+Table modules that are more elegant are available.

 Tests would be nice.
+Much of the logic could be pushed into functions in hooks that would also facilitate testing.

 Lookups by enumerated types would be great for Status and Facility Type.
-Massage the all-caps versions of Status values into mixed-case.
+Internationalization tools like "react-i18next" are handy for stashing values for constants that can then be used in multiple places in the code.
+And of course using "react-i18next" would be a step towards showing the application in different languages.

+"react-i18next" would also help normalize Status values as mixed-case terms rather than as the uppercase values (APPROVED, REQUESTED, EXPIRED, SUSPEND) that come from the API,

 ## Acknowledgements: